proventa/aws-postgresql-demo/docs/blog-Running_Spilo.md

             local: scripts/generate-client-cert.sh
 ```

-Here we are attaching the following files to the OS:
+Here we are attaching the following files from the local machine to the EC2 instances:

 * `/etc/patroni-env`: This file contains the environment variables that will be used by the Spilo container.
 * `/etc/ssl/etcd-certs/proventa-etcd-root-ca.pem`: This file contains the root CA certificate of the etcd cluster.